Updated: 5 days ago

 Not happy with the result - sadly you’ll need to start from scratch.
 The image can’t be removed so it's super important to get each stage right.

-We have some great options such as printing ar and qr codes, clear boxes and adding other items to create something unique, we're always happy to help.
+We have some great options such as printing AR and QR codes, clear boxes and adding other items to create something unique, you can license a design from one of our brands such as Muddy Buddy, Hay Days etc, and we're always happy to help if you get stuck.

 If you want to create your own mugs with us you can book in or use our virtual studio.